A-Dolah/A-Dolah/README.md

 I'm Adam.

-I'm working at School of Applied Technology as a Software Development Instructor.
+I'm working at Insurely as a frontend developer.

 Prior to working with software development I worked as a lawyer (mainly business law) for about four years.
 Although I still very much enjoy law, I decided to switch careers and become a professional software developer.